lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 ^^^^^^^^^^^^^^^^^^

 Query cancellation improvements and rework begun in the W16 cycle were completed.
-Queries in flight are now cancelled robustly on both czar and workers when a user types ^C to the mysql client.
+Queries in flight are now canceled robustly on both czar and workers when a user types ^C to the mysql client.
 :jirab:`DM-2699,DM-3562,DM-3564,DM-3946,DM-3945`

 .. _release-v12-0-qserv-query: